-- the extent to which the programme material or similar material has previously caused mental, moral or physical harm to an individual or group of individuals. - the extent to which the programme material has unreasonably encroached upon the privacy of an individual/s. - the extent to which strong language, violence (including gratuitous violence) and sexual behaviour (or other content that might impair the mental, moral or physical development of children) included in programme material has been inappropriately scheduled such that children are likely to see or hear it. - the extent to which the programme material would reasonably be expected to impact negatively on an individual/s, because of their prior experiences, and that is shown without prior warnings, such as programme material featuring suicide, self-harm and sexual violence. - the extent to which the programme material would reasonably be considered to support or condone discrimination contrary to the Equal Status Act 2000 and/or the Charter of Fundamental Rights of the European Union. - the extent to which the programme material would reasonably be considered to incite to violence or hatred directed against a group of persons, or a member of a group, based on any of the grounds referred to in Article 21 of the European Charter of Fundamental Rights.
-Namely, on the grounds of sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age, or sexual orientation. - the extent to which the programme material would reasonably be considered to support or condone crime including violent, dangerous or seriously antisocial behaviour or undermine the authority of the State.
+- the likelihood that the programme material may reasonably be regarded as causing harm to any individual or group of individuals, including: - - the extent to which the programme material or similar material has previously caused mental, moral or physical harm to an individual or group of individuals. - the extent to which the programme material has unreasonably encroached upon the privacy of an individual/s. - the extent to which strong language, violence (including gratuitous violence) and sexual behaviour (or other content that might impair the mental, moral or physical development of children) included in programme material has been inappropriately scheduled such that children are likely to see or hear it. - the extent to which the programme material would reasonably be expected to impact negatively on an individual/s, because of their prior experiences, and that is shown without prior warnings, such as programme material featuring suicide, self-harm and sexual violence. - the extent to which the programme material would reasonably be considered to support or condone discrimination contrary to the Equal Status Act 2000 and/or the Charter of Fundamental Rights of the European Union. - the extent to which the programme material would reasonably be considered to incite to violence or hatred directed against a group of persons, or a member of a group, based on any of the grounds referred to in Article 21 of the European Charter of Fundamental Rights.
+Namely, on the grounds of sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age, or sexual orientation.

+• the extent to which the programme material would reasonably be considered to support or condone crime including violent, dangerous or seriously antisocial behaviour or undermine the authority of the State.